SJ4001 - Romantics to Victorians (2022/23)

 Cognitive intellectual abilities

-LO3 demonstrate skills in the close analysis of literary texts;
+LO4 demonstrate skills in the close analysis of literary texts and the production of formal academic writing.

 Summative assessments will be spaced across the year and consist of written coursework.
-Assignments will require students to address both the Romantic and the Victorian sections of the syllabus and to show skills of close reading and thematic analysis and well as transferable skills.
-The final assignment will allow students to specialise in either a critical or a creative piece.
+Assignments will require students to address both the Romantic and the Victorian sections of the syllabus and to show skills of contextualisation, close reading and thematic analysis.
+Assessment will also include an option to produce a creative piece.

 Levine, G. L., (2008) How to Read the Victorian Novel, Blackwell